OpenNebula-unmantained/addon-jclouds4one/README.md

 ## Description

-The jclouds4one driver is an OpenNebula add-on that provides a way to access cloud providers implementing the [Apache Jclouds® library](<http://jclouds.incubator.apache.org/>).
+The jclouds4one driver is an OpenNebula add-on that provides a way to access cloud providers implementing the [Apache jclouds® library](<http://jclouds.apache.org/>).
 This work has been co-funded by the [European Space Agency (ESA)](<http://www.esa.int/ESA>).

 ## Development